 The final step is logistics.
-Where is your product being transporting?
+Where is your product being transported?
 Do you have a warehouse it can be shipped to?
 Or will it be delivered straight to the market or shops it is intended for?

-Lastly, for more information about becoming a skincare manufacturer, read our blogs on Getting started in the cosmetics industry and Becoming a private label cosmetics manufacturer.
+Lastly, for more information about becoming a skincare manufacturer, read our blogs on Getting started in the cosmetics industry and Becoming a private-label cosmetics manufacturer.

 Image courtesy of Lumson